joaocarmo/instagram-getter/README.md

 - Doesn't support profile pictures yet
 - Stops working after browsing back and forth on multiple image posts a couple of times
-- May not show until scrolling has occurred and going back to the main profile page
+- May not show until scrolling has occurred after going back to the main profile page
 - Probably a lot more I haven't noticed yet